Najm al-Din Kubra: Firdausiyya Order

 The Firdausi Kubrawi order was popularized in the Bihar region of India by Makhdoom Sharfuddin Ahmed Yahya Maneri Al-Zubayri who is buried in Biharsharif.
 The branch Firdausia's lineage from Najmuddin Kubra is through his disciple Saif ed-Din al-Boharsi through Sheikh Badruddin Samarqandi through Sheikh Ruknuddin Firdausi through Sheikh Najeeduddin Firdausi of Mehrauli, Delhi, who was Makhdoom Sheikh Sharafuddin Ahmad Yahya Maneri Hashmi's peer.

 His disciples

-Among his twelve students one can mention Najmeddin Razi, Sayfeddin Bakhezri, Majd al-Dīn Baghdādī, Ali ibn lala ghznavi and Baha'uddin Walad, father of Jalaluddin Rumi.
+Among Kubra's twelve students were Najmeddin Razi, Sayfeddin Bakhezri, Majd al-Dīn Baghdādī, Ali ibn lala ghznavi and Baha'uddin Walad, father of Jalaluddin Rumi.
 However, one of his most well-known and influential disciples though was Sa'd al-Din Hamuwayi.
 Kubra informed Hamuwayi to leave the city in which they resided with the impending Mongol invasion on the horizon.
 However, Hamuwayi stayed with Kubra and received his ijaza from him, which shows his favorable reputation with the Sufi Master, as not only a student, but as a friend.
 Hamuwayi wrote over thirty important manuscripts and other works concerning the work of Kubra, and the influence of the Kubrawiyah.